Diamondbacks vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 158 hits with 27 doubles, three triples, 24 home runs and 92 walks.
-He has driven in 96 runs with four stolen bases.
+- Alex Bregman has 160 hits with 27 doubles, three triples, 24 home runs, 92 walks and 96 RBI.
+He's also stolen four bases.

-- Bregman takes a two-game streak with at least one hit into this contest.
-In his last five games he is batting .095 with three walks.
+- Bregman has picked up at least one hit in three games in a row.
+In his last five games he is hitting .182 with two walks.

 Bregman Recent Games